e-caste/study-planner/README.md

 ### How to run

-1. Download the latest release for your platform on the right of this page
+1. Download the latest release for your platform on the right of this page or [click here](https://github.com/e-caste/study-planner/releases)
 2. Decompress the archive
 3. Run the application